saif-ellafi/foundryvtt-clipboard-image/README.md

 Allows pasting images from clipboard into Foundry VTT Tiles Layer

+**WARNING: AVOID LARGE IMAGES!!!
+Larger than canvas will be resized to smaller but the inner image would still be at high resolution and can crash your instance**

 **Recommended Together with [Minimal UI](https://github.com/saif-ellafi/foundryvtt-minimal-ui) and [Super Select](https://github.com/saif-ellafi/foundryvtt-super-select)**

 [Invite me a coffee if you like this :D](#by-jeansenvaars)